Pre-signed contract deployment with DAL

 5. Orchestration in DAL: A separate DAL script (or the same codebase, different entry) receives the signed deployment tx (e.g. from env, CI, or a deploy service), calls chain::deploy(chain_id, "ServiceName", { "raw_transaction": hex }), and uses the returned address for:

-So: one language (DAL) for both the contract interface/skeleton and the deploy/call orchestration; Solidity (generated or hand-filled) + solc give you EVM bytecode; external tooling builds and signs the deploy tx; DAL submits and orchestrates.
+So: one language (DAL) for both the contract definition and the deploy/call orchestration; Solidity (generated, or hand-filled for non-decentralized) + solc give you EVM bytecode; external tooling builds and signs the deploy tx; DAL submits and orchestrates.

 Practical uses for the stub (oracles, NFT modules)